 It’s hard to believe that it’s already the third week of the summer holidays.
 The time just seems to be flying by.
 We’re trying to make the most of the time we have together as a family before school starts again.
-I’ve joined in with some blogger friends to put together some ideas for fun things to do over summer.
-So be sure to check out some of the links at the end for even more ideas.
-We’re so lucky with everything on offer in Edinburgh, so I thought I’d share a few of our favourite days out…
+Thankfully, Edinburgh has some amazing top family attractions: I thought I’d share a few of our favourite days out…

 1. Kelpies at Helix Park.
 Provided you don’t want to go on one of the tours (and go to the right carpark!) – the Kelpies is a great budget-friendly day out.
 Just 30 minutes outside of Edinburgh it’s a lovely area to walk, scoot, or even bike with kids.
 The play park is great fun for the kids and on a hot day there’s a variety of fountains to run through in the water park.